 I wanted to make a toddler learning tower for my kids.
 I wanted to do it twice.
-When my kids where are the age of falling off the chairs like there is no tomorrow.
+When my kids were the age to fall off the chairs like there was no tomorrow.
 I got carried away with different projects and never made one.
-Till a friend of mine asked me to make a toddler learning tower for her daughter.
+A friend of mine asked me to make a toddler learning tower for her daughter.

 And I said, absolutely yes!

 So here is an IKEA hack that anyone can do!
-I was thinking to use a Kreg jig for this project but realized that not all of you have it.
+I was thinking of using a Kreg jig for this project but realized that not all of you have it.
 So I went a different route and made this toddler learning tower with fewer tools possible.

 You pretty much only need a drill and a saw.
 Any kind of saw that makes straight cuts.

 Or you can always ask Home Depot to cut it for you.
 There are not that many cuts, and I'm sure they'd do it for free.
 They usually charge 50 cents after the first two cuts, but even back in the days when I didn't have a saw at home, no one charged me.
 So put a big smile on your face, be nice, and I'm sure kind guys at Home Depot won't say no to you.